jha14/HPA_cell_line/codes/README.md

-# HPA cell line section (v22)
+# HPA Cell Line Section (v22)
-Codes can be run starting from the main R script file.
+The recommended execution order of the scripts is provided in `main.R`.